theZFJ/theZFJ.github.io/content/about.md

 Yea, Wu knows he's horrible at thinking of names.
 He's working on it.

+## The Newspaper's Motto

+I asked a friend to translate the motto into Latin using his limited knowledge from his high school classes.
+We're not sure if it's right or not, but itll work out both ways.
+It's supposed to mean "always serious."
+But yeah, *of course it had to be in Latin.* Latin makes everything sound cooler.

+> The federal judiciary is staffed by total Latin dorks.
+>
+> — *The Onion, amicus brief for Supreme Court case Novak v.
+Parma (22-293)*

 ## The Parallel Universe Bureau

 The ZFJ Parallel Universe Bureau is a major advancement for humanity based on the [many-worlds interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation).
 Staffed round the clock by Nobel-winning physicists, PUB uses cutting-edge technology to receive reports from alternate universes and present to you.
 All of what they say is real—in an alternate universe bearing a bizarre resemblance to our own.